Bebbolus/gostron/README.md

 ![](https://cdn-images-1.medium.com/max/750/1*NZRlMTB55IffYytMDujUNA.png)
 <span class="figcaption_hack">Architecture Representation</span>

-The target of this article is to inspect how to build a modular web server.
+The target of this project is to inspect how to build a modular web server.
 It will send the requests through our pluggable modules: *middlewares *and *controller*.